-Prerequisites: BIOL 200 and BIOL 201.
+Prerequisites: BIOL 200 and BIOL 201 (or BIOL 131 and BIOL 133).

 239 Molecular Genetics and Heredity.

 This course emphasizes the importance of molecular genetics in contemporary biology.
 Patterns of inheritance, gene structure and function, and techniques using recombinant DNA technology will be emphasized.
 Laboratory includes classical genetic analysis as well as molecular and biochemical techniques.